talesbarreto/pull_request_coverage/README.md

 ![flutter-ci](https://github.com/talesbarreto/pull_request_coverage/actions/workflows/flutter-ci.yml/badge.svg)

-This is a CI tool that analyzes the coverage rate of a pull request, ignoring the lines that were not changed in the PR.
+This is a tool intended to analyze the coverage rate of a pull request, ignoring the lines that were not changed in the PR.

 ## Motivation